tadpol/Avrian-Jump/README.markdown

 would need to be done in HTML5.
 And if a [PC emulator][psemu] could be written in javascript, so could something like this.

-However, recreating the Arduino IDE in HTML seemed like too much work.
-So the project was reduced into something much simpler.
-Mainly, a simple ladder language, and the Audioino bootloader.
-That still left the need for an assembler, which while still a fair amount of work, seemed a lot more managable.  (and besides, it kind of sounded like fun to write an assembler in javascript.)
+However, recreating the Arduino IDE in HTML seemed like too much work, at least for a first try.
+So I reduced the project into something much simpler, while still putting real machine code into the AVR's flash.
+A simple ladder language that compiled into AVR assembly, which would be assembled into machine code, seemed like like a resonable reduction.
+With that I could take advantage of the [Audioino][] bootloader, to load right from the web page.

 The Ladder
 ----------